-Pivot offers functionality to export the data in the currently selected view.
+Pivot allows you to export the data in the currently selected view.

-All data export actions require the user to have the DownloadData permission.
+All data export actions require the user to have the DownloadData permission applied to their profile.

 Exporting aggregated data

 You can export the aggregated data as a CSV, TSV, JSON, or XLSX (Excel) file.
 If you export data using async downloads, the available file types are CSV and JSON.
 See Async downloads for more information.

 Exporting raw data